 5. Find that Niche

 Never go into a business that you do not love.
 It will eventually frustrate you and you will become despondent.
 You need to do something that you love.
 It is much easier to wake up in the morning and go do something that you enjoy than to pull yourself out of the bed to something you despise.

 Every business relies on successful marketing.
 You cannot just wait for word of mouth, even if it is a great strategy, but in the beginning, you will need to have clever marketing strategies in place.
 Some will have costs involved, but there are plenty of ways to marketing for free if you are prepared to work a bit.

 Whether you like it or not.
 You will need a support system.
 Especially at home.
 The wheels will come off sometime during this process and when that happens you need the support of those who agreed to be with you from the beginning.

 If you would like to learn more or want to join my upcoming course on how to start a cake decorating business from home.
 Just click here.
-It is step-by-step series where I will support you setting up a complete business from scratch.
+It is a step-by-step series where I will support you in setting up a complete business from scratch.
 The course is over a 12 week period and is guaranteed to rock your world.
 You will end up with a fantastic website, fully functional with your specific niche.
 You will be armed with all the Marketing tips, ideas and so much more.
 There is no other course like this!
 It is only offered once a year, so make sure you register early!